caruby/core/doc/sops/project.md

 Each caRuby project is named `caruby-` followed by a lower-case, dash-separated qualifier, e.g. `caruby-tissue-web-service`.

-The project repository is created in the GitHub caRuby organization at [github.com/caruby].
+The project repository is created in the GitHub caRuby organization [site](github.com/caruby).

 Files
 -----